๐Ÿ“ฃHonors Marketing

 Data Analytics and Insights

-• Optimizes campaign performance through A/B testing, attribution modeling, and ROI analysis
+• Optimizes campaign performance through techniques like attribution modeling (figuring out which touchpoints actually drove a conversion) and ROI analysis.

 Anticipating Behavior: Predictive Tools